relayr/zerostep/Readme.md

 ### ZeroStep.protoype.initAsApplicationCore() -> Promise
 Registers a handler for disconnect, uncaughtException, unhandledRejection, error, SIGINT, SIGTERM and SIGUSR2 which will call ZeroStep.prototype.destroy() and calls ZeroStep.prototype.init().

+## Contributing
+Pull requests are welcome.
+Please write tests for your changes & run npm test before making a pull request.

+## Contributors & Thanks
+Bernard Pletikosa - feedback on design and supporting ZeroStep from the start Jeff Hiltz - support and initiative to make ZeroStep open source relayr - allowing to open source ZeroStep